Chart Color Schemes

 Hillarys's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Analysis shows strong health performance across Hillarys with low prevalence of common conditions across all ages.
-Private health cover rate is high at approximately 62% (7,438 people), compared to 59.3% in Greater Perth and a national average of 55.3%.
-Common conditions are arthritis (7.3%) and asthma (6.2%), with 72.9% reporting no medical ailments, compared to 71.5% in Greater Perth.
+Analysis of health metrics shows strong performance throughout Hillarys with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 62% of the total population (7,439 people), compared to 59.3% across Greater Perth and the national average of 55.3%.
+The most common medical conditions in the area are arthritis and asthma, impacting 7.3 and 6.2% of residents respectively.

 Frequently Asked Questions - Health